ilduchea/went-to-bali-mwahaha/README.md

       * Add admin links to navbar so admins can easily add, update and delete products.
       * Fix the row height for products, which can quickly become uneven.
       * Add integration testing for AJAX functionality.
-      * Add further AJAX functionality where it might be useful.

 4. UX/UI
   * Include and modify bootstrap/materialize/Sass etc.